scrabbletank/farhome-rules/rulesdoc.md

 #### Noble
 You start with double the starting silver and have 1 proficiency in a weapon type.
-Your skill in trade and court proceedings allows you to reroll 1 die for all Charisma skill checks.
+Your skill in trade and court proceedings allows you to reroll 1 die for all Charisma skill challenges.
 You have 5 proficiency points to spend among skills.
 You start with padded armor and 1 martial weapon of your choice.

 #### Order Initiate
 You are trained in divine spells.
 Your devotion to your order gives you an unnatural ability to seek out evil.
 You have expertise in insight and have 1 proficiency in conversation, religion, and a weapon type of your choice.
 In addition, you add a superiority die for Willpower and Charisma saves and skill challenges against demons and undead.